exercism/docs/building/tracks/stories/promises.klingon-translation-service.md

-Because of some previous users being lazy when programming, always requesting a translation, without even checking if the text was already translated, the API returns an error if the text has already been translated ánd blocks all access completely, forever.
+Because of some previous users being lazy when programming, always requesting a translation, without even checking if the text was already translated, the API returns an error if the text has already been translated and blocks all access completely, forever.

 ### Tasks